Yeovil District Hospital

 Will the Red Lion underpass be closed as a result of building works?

-Red Lion underpass is currently closed to due to works on the Breast Unit, which will overlap with construction beginning on the new community diagnostic centre.
+Red Lion underpass is currently closed to due to works on the Breast Unit, which will overlap with construction on the new community diagnostic centre.
 We anticipate that when the Breast Unit is complete we will be able to reopen the underpass.
-Any subsequent closures would be temporary and for as short a temp as possible to reduce inconvenience for the local community.
+Any subsequent closures would be temporary and for as short a time as possible to reduce inconvenience for the local community.